 Games that mean something.

-My name is Avery Alder, and for the past thirteen years I’ve been designing tabletop roleplaying games.
+My name is Avery, and for the past seventeen years I’ve been designing tabletop roleplaying games.
 These are games about community, relationships, doubt, queerness, and the collapse of civilization.
 I hope they inspire you.

 Dream Apart (by Benjamin Rosenbaum) gives us demons and wedding jesters; betrothals and pogroms; mystical ascensions and accusations of murder; rabbi’s daughters running away to be actresses or bandits or boy soldiers; the sounds of the shofar ringing through cramped and muddy streets, of cannon fire, of the wolf’s footfalls in the snowy pine forest; asking “What do you do next?”